OlgaDery/mystore/README.md

 # mystore
 Example of a small web application using Maven, Apache Derby database, JPA, Servlet, EJB and JMS APIs.
+It allows user to add a new customer to the database, to select a list of all customers, to search for a certain customer by email.

 ## Requirements:
 - Eclipse Mars with Java SE 8;